Using red light therapy at home has become a huge hype these days. And I too have tried it.

 Other kinds of red light devices are the hand-held ones or so-called wands.
 They target a smaller area at a time and are usually cheaper than the panels and masks.
 But they also require more time commitment.

-If you think that a handheld device would be a good option for you, Revive light offers this affordable one for 99 dollars.
+If you think that a handheld device would be a good option for you, Revive light offers a great one that you find on this link.

 Red light therapy pros and cons?